buttercup/buttercup-mobile/README.md

 The same software version restrictions apply to real devices.

+#### Building an APK
+To build a signed APK:

+ 1. Close all other development resources for the project.
+ 2. Run `npm run build:android` to first build the project.
+ 3. In Android Studio, choose _Build > Generate Signed APK_.
+ 4. Build a release APK by following the instructions in the GUI.

 ## Contributing
 We love contributions - anything from new features and bug fixes to suggestions and questions.
 Please follow our [contribution guide](CONTRIBUTING.md).